Also known as: Craniotomy, Surgery - brain, Neurosurgery, Craniectomy, Stereotactic craniotomy, Stereotactic brain biopsy or Endoscopic craniotomy

 - Certain brain diseases (such as Parkinson disease) that may be helped with an implanted electronic device

-- Surgery on any one area may cause problems with speech, memory, muscle weakness, balance, vision, coordination, and other functions.
+- Problems with speech, memory, muscle weakness, balance, vision, coordination, and other functions.
 These problems may last a short while or they may not go away.

 - Blood clot or bleeding in the brain